hchiam/cognateLanguage/README.md

 # cognateLanguage

-Possibly a language to help you learn multiple languages at the same time (but only receptive vocab).
+Possibly a "language" to help you learn multiple languages at the same time (but only receptive vocab).

 Prereq: understanding of mnemonics (see the ones on Memrise for ideas, the kinds described under http://www.memrise.com/science/ ).